 But CEOs rarely know how to get the most out of even a fully supportive board.
 A great CEO Coach will help you get the most out of your board.

 Any CEO can and will face crises.
 Oftentimes it has nothing to do with how good you are as a CEO.
 Most of the time crises occur when things you can’t control happen.

 The test of the right CEO Coach is how well they can support you in the moment of crisis.

-The CEO and I came up with a plan.
-We discussed what to do about customer relationships, team morale, organizational structure, interim sales management and the current pipeline.
-We needed to do this quickly because of the critical role this person played in the company.
+If you faced this situation, you’ll need to come up with a plan.
+You’ll want to discuss what to do about customer relationships, team morale, organizational structure, interim sales management, and the current pipeline.
+You’ll need to do this quickly because of the critical role this person played in the company.

-Armed with that plan, the CEO was able to move quickly to address this current crisis confidently.
+Armed with that plan, you will be able to move quickly to address this current crisis confidently.

 A great CEO Coach will be there for you when you need them most.

 Let’s See if I’m the Right CEO Coach for You

 My name is Glenn Gow, CEO Coach.
 I love coaching CEOs and want to help make you an even better CEO.
 Let’s decide if we are a fit for each other.
 Schedule a time to talk with me at calendly.com/glenngow.
 I look forward to speaking with you soon.